 Classic blue and earthy tones

-Previously thought of as an undesirable color, brown has been shaking things up a bit in the fashion houses of late with fabrics such as shearling surfacing again after a significant absence.
-Using earth colors with classic blue will always look good giving mild and interesting contrast with the brown appearing more luxurious.
+Previously thought of as undesirable colour, brown has been shaking things up a bit in the fashion houses of late with fabrics such as shearling surfacing again after a significant absence.
+Using earth colours with classic blue will always look good giving mild and interesting contrast with the brown appearing more luxurious.
 Extra interest can be added with the use of green, khaki, burnt orange, mustard and beige to accessorize or counterpoint shirt, jacket or sweaters.

 Raid your winter wardrobe and see what shades of brown is already present and pair with chinos or tan corduroy trousers.
 Chocolate brown leather jackets and camel merino crew sweaters team well and you can finish off with quality boots or brogues for the complete coordinated, fresh and up to date look that designer Tom Ford couldn’t fault.
 Enjoy!